 Good Start Grants (Langlade, Lincoln, Marathon, Portage, & Taylor County)

-Providing financial assistance for eligible families in Portage & Marathon County to ensure they have access to quality, affordable child care.
+Providing financial assistance for eligible families to ensure they have access to quality, affordable child care.
 Good Start Grants are intended for families that do not receive child care assistance through Wisconsin Shares and meet the eligibility guidelines.

-If you are a child care provider serving Portage and/or Marathon County families and are interested to see if your program qualifies for Good Start Grants, click here to view the Provider Agreement Form.
+If you are a child care provider and are interested to see if your program qualifies for Good Start Grants, click here to view the Provider Agreement Form.
 If you have questions, please contact Rachele at Childcaring.

 A quote from a family receiving GSG: